troclaux/notes/aws.md

 ## Fargate

-> fully managed service that runs docker containers on aws
+> fully-managed service that runs docker containers on aws

 - allocates the exact cpu and ram requested
 - used with [ECS](#ecs-elastic-container-service) and [EKS](#eks-elastic-kubernetes-service)